topjohnwu/magisk-files/notes.md

 - [MagiskInit] Better support for some Meizu devices
 - [MagiskInit] Better support for some OnePlus/Oppo/Realme devices
 - [MagiskInit] Support `init.real` on some Sony devices
+- [MagiskInit] Skip loading Magisk when detecting DSU
 - [MagiskPolicy] Load `*_compat_cil_file` from system_ext
 - [MagiskSU] Use isolated devpts if the kernel supports it
 - [MagiskSU] Fix root shell if isolated mount namespace is set
 - [resetprop] Deleted properties are now wiped from memory instead of just unlinking
 - [App] Build a single APK for all ABIs
 - [App] Switch to use standard bottom navigation bar
-- [App] Downloading modules within the Magisk app is removed
+- [App] Downloading modules from the centralized Magisk-Modules-Repo is removed
+- [App] Support user configuration of boot image vbmeta patching
+- [App] Restore the ability to install Magisk on the other slot on some A/B devices